 Nothing is more aggravating than a client who doesn’t pay their bills.
-Web designers experience this problem frequently, but most don’t realize the problem can be avoided by inserting certain language in the contract with the client.
+Web designers experience this problem frequently, but most don’t realize they can avoid the problem by inserting particular language – web design milestones – in the contract with the client.

-Milestones represent the completion of certain stages of the project.
+Web design milestones represent the completion of specific stages of the project.
 As the project reaches each milestone date, a certain amount of work must be presented by you to the client.
 The client then has a specific amount of time, such as five days, to approve the work or request changes.
 If the client approves the work, they must then pay a set amount of the total overall fee.

 There are three advantages to milestones.
 The first is the ongoing payments help maintain your cash flow throughout the project.
-There is no need to wait for the client to get around to making one large payment after the design is delivered.
+There is no need to wait for the client to get around to making one large payment after you complete the project.
 Second, milestones tend to keep the project moving consistently forward for both you and the client.
-Finally, the constant interaction between the two parties minimizes the chance of the client changing their mind on some major design issue late in the project.
+Finally, the constant interaction between the two parties minimizes the chance of the client changing their mind on some significant design issue late in the project.

 Milestones are very useful.
 Use them.
 Protect yourself.